Common eider: Description

 The common eider is both the largest of the four eider species and the largest duck found in Europe, and is exceeded in North America only by smatterings of the Muscovy duck, which only reaches North America in a wild state in southernmost Texas (and arguably south Florida where feral but non-native populations reside).
 It measures 50 to 71 cm in length, weighs 0.81 to 3.04 kg and spans 80–110 cm across the wings.
 The average weight of 22 males in the North Atlantic was 2.21 kg while 32 females weighed an average of 1.92 kg.
 It is characterized by its bulky shape and large, wedge-shaped bill.
-The male is unmistakable, with its black and white plumage and green nape.
+The male is distinct, with its black and white plumage and green nape.
 The female is a brown bird, but can still be readily distinguished from all ducks, except other eider species, on the basis of size and head shape.
 The drake's display call is a strange almost human-like "ah-ooo", while the hen utters hoarse quacks.
 The species is often readily approachable.

 Drakes of the European, eastern North American and Asia/western North American races can be distinguished by minor differences in plumage and bill colour.
 Some authorities place the subspecies v-nigra as a separate species.

 This species dives for crustaceans and molluscs, with mussels being a favoured food.
 The eider will eat mussels by swallowing them whole; the shells are then crushed in their gizzard and excreted.
 When eating a crab, the eider will remove all of its claws and legs, and then eat the body in a similar fashion.

 It is abundant, with populations of about 1.5–2 million birds in both North America and Europe, and also large but unknown numbers in eastern Siberia (HBW).

 A particularly famous colony of eiders lives on the Farne Islands in Northumberland, England.
 These birds were the subject of one of the first ever bird protection laws, established by Saint Cuthbert in the year 676.
 About 1,000 pairs still nest there every year.
 Because St. Cuthbert is the patron saint of Northumberland, it was natural that the eider should be chosen as the county's emblem bird; the birds are still often called Cuddy's ducks in the area, "Cuddy" being the familiar form of "Cuthbert".

 In Canada's Hudson Bay, important eider die-offs were observed in the 1990s by local populations due to quickly changing ice flow patterns.
 The Canadian Wildlife Service has spent several years gathering up-to-date information on their populations, and preliminary results seem to show a population recovery.
 The common eider is the object of the 2011 documentary People of a Feather, which studies the historical relationship between the Sanikiluaq community and eiders, as well as various aspects of their ecology.

 The common eider is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.